Thananontnc/KeyCraftPicker/README.md

 # ⌨️ KeyCraft Picker

-A web application for mechanical keyboard part selection — helping users choose compatible parts, plan their builds, and calculate total costs with ease.
+KeyCraftPicker is a comprehensive, full-stack web application tailored for custom mechanical keyboard enthusiasts.
+It provides an intuitive platform for users to mix and match various keyboard parts, create custom builds, and share their creations with the community.
+Whether you are a beginner looking for compatible parts or a hobbyist managing multiple builds, KeyCraftPicker offers a structured builder, an extensive part browser, and a community showcase to elevate your mechanical keyboard journey.

 🔗 **Live Demo:** [https://keycraft-server.eastasia.cloudapp.azure.com](https://keycraft-server.eastasia.cloudapp.azure.com)